TalariaSoftware/ncmanager-help/committees/before-meetings.md

 permalink: /:path/:basename
 ---

-Once you have a committee
+Once you have a committee,
 it's time
 to get ready
 for your meeting.

 Before you can have
-a committee meeting
+a committee meeting,
 you need an [agenda](create-agenda) and that agenda will need to be posted